All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 What causes brucellosis?

-Human brucellosis is caused by brucellae : Brucella abortus (from cattle), B. Melitensis (from sheep and goats) and B. Suis (from domestic pigs).
-B. Canis (dogs) causes sporadic infections.
-The most frequent sources of infection are domestic animals and raw dairy products.
-Brucellosis among elk, bison, horses, American moose, Canadian deer, hares, chickens and desert rats have also been reported.
+Human brucellosis is caused by Brucella species: Brucella abortus (from cattle), B. melitensis (from sheep and goats), and B. suis (from domestic pigs).
+B. canis (dogs) causes sporadic infections.
+The most common sources of infection are domestic animals and raw dairy products.
+Cases of brucellosis have also been reported in elk, bison, horses, moose, Canadian deer, hares, chickens, and desert rats.

-Brucellosis is affected by direct contact with the secrets or excrement of infected animals, as well as when using raw milk or dairy products containing viable microorganisms.
-This disease is rarely transmitted from person to person.
-Brucellosis is more common in rural areas, where brucellosis is a professional disease of workers in meat processing enterprises, veterinarians, farmers, hunters and cattle breeders.
-Brucellosis is rare in the US, Europe and Canada, but this disease is observed in the Middle East, Mediterranean regions, in Mexico and Central America.
+Brucellosis is acquired through direct contact with the secretions or excrement of infected animals, or by consuming raw milk or dairy products containing viable organisms.
+The disease is rarely transmitted from person to person.
+Brucellosis is more common in rural areas, where it is an occupational disease of meatpacking workers, veterinarians, farmers, hunters, and livestock breeders.
+Brucellosis is rare in the United States, Europe, and Canada, but has been observed in the Middle East, Mediterranean regions, Mexico, and Central America.

 What are the symptoms of brucellosis?

-Brucellosis has an incubation period that varies from 5 days to months and on average is 2 weeks.
-The beginning can be sudden.
-Thus there are such symptoms of brucellosis as: chills and fever, acute headache, pain in the joints and lower back, general weakness and, in some cases, diarrhea.
+Brucellosis has an incubation period that varies from 5 days to months, averaging 2 weeks.
+The onset may be sudden.
+Symptoms of brucellosis include chills and fever, severe headache, joint and lower back pain, general weakness, and in some cases diarrhea.

-Brucellosis can proceed gradually, with a slight prodromal frustration, muscle pain, headache and pain in the back and neck.
-All this is accompanied by an increase in the evening temperature.
-As the disease progresses, the body temperature rises to 40-41 C, after which it gradually decreases to normal or close to them, which is accompanied by profuse morning sweats.
-In typical cases, intermittent fever lasts for 1-5 weeks, followed by a 2-14-day remission, when symptoms of brucellosis are poor or absent.
-In some patients, fever may be unstable.
-In other patients, the febrile phase is repeated one or more times undulating (undulations), between them there are remissions lasting in months - years.
+Brucellosis may progress gradually, with mild prodromal weakness, muscle pain, headache, and back and neck pain.
+All of this is accompanied by an increase in evening temperature.
+As the disease progresses, body temperature rises to 40-41 C, after which it gradually decreases to normal or close to normal values, which is accompanied by profuse morning sweats.
+In typical cases, intermittent fever lasts for 1-5 weeks, followed by a 2-14-day remission, when the symptoms of brucellosis are weak or absent.
+In some patients, fever may be intermittent.
+In other patients, the febrile phase recurs one or more times in waves (undulations), with remissions lasting months to years between them.

-After the initial febrile phase, anorexia, weight loss, abdominal and joint pain, headache, back pain, weakness, irritability, insomnia, depression and emotional instability may appear.
-Constipation usually occurs.
-Appears splenomegaly, and lymph nodes may slightly or moderately increase.
+After the primary febrile phase, anorexia, weight loss, abdominal and joint pain, headache, back pain, weakness, irritability, insomnia, depression, and emotional instability may occur.
+Constipation is common.
+Splenomegaly occurs, and lymph nodes may be slightly to moderately enlarged.
 Up to 50% of patients have hepatomegaly.

-Patients with acute uncomplicated brucellosis usually recover on the 2-3th week of the disease even without treatment.
-Some patients develop subacute, intermittent or chronic forms of the disease.
-Complications of brucellosis are rare, but include serious diseases such as subacute bacterial endocarditis, meningitis, encephalitis, neuritis, orchitis, cholecystitis, liver suppuration and osteomyelitis.
+Patients with acute uncomplicated brucellosis usually recover within 2-3 weeks of illness even without treatment.
+Some patients develop subacute, intermittent, or chronic forms of the disease.
+Complications of brucellosis are rare but include serious illnesses such as subacute bacterial endocarditis, meningitis, encephalitis, neuritis, orchitis, cholecystitis, liver suppuration, and osteomyelitis.

 How is brucellosis diagnosed?

-Brucellosis is diagnosed by sampling blood for culture.
-The growth of microorganisms can take more than 7 days, so it is necessary to warn the laboratory about suspected brucellosis.
-Serums corresponding to the acute phase of the disease and recovery should be taken separately with an interval of 3 weeks.
-A 4-fold increase in silt and a titer of 1/160 and higher in the serum corresponding to the acute phase of the disease are considered diagnostic, especially if there is a history of contact and there are characteristic clinical findings.
-The number of leukocytes in the acute phase of the disease remains normal or may be reduced.
-In this case, there is a relative or absolute lymphocytosis.
+Brucellosis is diagnosed by drawing blood for culture.
+Growth of the organism may take more than 7 days, so the laboratory should be alerted to the possibility of brucellosis.
+Acute and convalescent serum samples should be collected separately, 3 weeks apart.
+A 4-fold increase in IL and a titer of 1/160 or higher in acute serum are considered diagnostic, especially if there is a history of exposure and characteristic clinical findings.
+The white blood cell count remains normal or may be decreased in the acute phase.
+Relative or absolute lymphocytosis is observed.

 Who to contact?